What is Arc Flash?

 Persons engaged in any work activity involving electricity must be competent to prevent danger (Safety, Health & Welfare at Work General Application Regs.
-2007 Part 3 in ROI, Electricity at Work Regs.
-1989/N.I.1991 in UK).
+2007 Part 3).
 That means, not only to have the appropriate technical knowledge but also understanding of the hazards, risks and work precautions to be observed.

 What is an Arc Flash Study?

 An arc flash study is a study of a client’s electrical network according to the IEEE1584 standard.
 The purpose of the study is to identify the maximum incident energy and arc flash boundary at every point of the network.
 Understanding the magnitude of the hazard is a key starting point when preparing control measures to protect workers.
-Our experience and expertise with arc flash studies and related works are widely recognized in the UK, Ireland, and internationally and we are used across multiple industries.
+Our experience and expertise with arc flash studies and related works are widely recognised in Ireland, the UK, and internationally across multiple industries.

 What is the Journey to Electrical Safety?